mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 };
 ```

 The code continues to compile fine, but all the calculations are now off by orders of magnitude.
-This is why a good
-physical quantities and units library should not provide an explicit quantity constructor taking
+This is why a good quantities and units library should not provide an explicit quantity constructor
-a raw value.
+taking a raw value.

-To solve this issue, a quantity in the [@MP-UNITS] library always requires information about both
+To solve this issue, a quantity always requires information about both a number and a unit during
-a number and a unit during construction:
+construction:

 ```cpp
 struct X {